 The last ad type is video ads, which help you to promote your videos to your target audience.

 10 Tips to Use LinkedIn Efficiently as a Realtor

-From all the above, I can derive 10 tips to use LinkedIn efficiently as a realtor:
+From all the above, I can derive 10 tips on how you can use LinkedIn efficiently as a realtor:

-1) Especially use it when your main market and target audience is located in the U.S. and if you also want to target high net-worth individuals.
+1) Use it when your primary market and target audience is in the U.S. and if you also want to target high-net-worth individuals.

-2) Post professional and good quality content on a regular basis, ideally how-to & list posts, and don’t make the title longer than 49 characters
+2) Post professional and good quality content regularly, ideally how-to & list posts, and don’t make the title longer than 49 characters

 3) Use a good headshot profile picture to get 14 times more profile views.

-4) Make sure the content from the website or blog you post is mobile friendly, since more than half of the content is consumed on mobile.
+4) Make sure the content from your website or blog is mobile-friendly since more than half of the content is consumed on mobile.

 6) Take advantage of your LinkedIn Company page, where you want to add every detail about your business.

 You can also add a well-designed banner image for your page header.